MichaelStiefler/sas_il2_superschool_old/trunk/Storebror/UP3 Patch Pack 3xx/readme.txt

 - Cant Z-1007 bis Top gunner fixed
 - All bomb/cargo/flare loads with parachutes fixed
 - YAK-7 Center of Gravity issues fixed
+- YAK-7 Cockpit location fixed
+- When a house's dead mesh is not available, the game should proceed normally in case the house gets "killed" (without visual representation of the kill though)

 (*) Me-262V3 flight model:
     Like in real life, you have to tap the brakes in order to get the 262V3 off the ground.